samblenny/markab-dev-journal/README.md

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-See [LICENSE](LICENSE) in this repo for a plaintext copy of the license or https://creativecommons.org/licenses/by-nc-sa/4.0/ for the online html version.
+See [LICENSE.txt](LICENSE.txt) in this repo for a plaintext copy of the license or https://creativecommons.org/licenses/by-nc-sa/4.0/ for the online html version.